 Other Parties in Connection With a Corporate Transaction.
 We reserve the right to transfer any information we have about you in the event that we sell or transfer all or a portion of our business or assets to a third party, such as in the event of a merger, acquisition, or in connection with a bankruptcy reorganization.

 Aggregated Data.
 We also may provide aggregated data about how users are using our Services to third parties.

 Our Services may link to third-party websites and services that are outside our control.
 We are not responsible for the security or privacy of any information collected by other websites or other services.
 You should exercise caution, and review the privacy statements applicable to the third-party websites and services you use.

 Manage Your washingtonpost.com Account.
 You may access or modify your washingtonpost.com account on the User Profile page.
 This link will also allow you to update your subscriptions to electronic newsletters provided by the Services and to view your comment history.

 Targeted Advertising.
-You may choose whether to receive targeted advertising from many ad networks, audience segment providers, ad serving vendors, and other service providers by visiting websites operated by the Network Advertising Initiative and Digital Advertising Alliance.
-Please see Online Tracking and Advertising and visit our Ad Choices pages for further information about how to disable cookies and other choices that may be available to you with respect to targeted advertising.
+You may choose whether to receive some forms of targeted advertising from many ad networks, audience segment providers, ad serving vendors, and other service providers by visiting websites operated by the Network Advertising Initiative and Digital Advertising Alliance.
+Please see Online Tracking and Advertising and visit our Ad Choices pages for further information about how to disable cookies and other choices that may be available to you with respect to certain types of targeted advertising.

 We have in place physical, electronic and managerial procedures to protect the information we collect online.
 However, as effective as these measures are, no security system is impenetrable.
 We cannot guarantee the security of our database, nor can we guarantee that the information you supply will not be intercepted while being transmitted to us over the Internet.